How to Get the Most from Your Organization’s Succession Plan

 Step 2: Plan Your Approach

 - Internal talent.
-A company with a diverse pool of high-potential candidates can focus on developing these candidates for succession into senior roles.
-Cross-functional training, stretch assignments, and individual development plans are just some of the ways that an organization can build a diverse pool of qualified candidates when succession opportunities arise.
+A company with a diverse pool of high-potential succession candidates can focus on developing these candidates for succession into senior roles.
+Cross-functional training, stretch assignments, and individual talent development plans are just some of the ways that an organization can build a diverse pool of qualified candidates when succession opportunities arise.

 - Resource availability.
 Some companies have access to resources that allow for implementation of other major initiatives alongside succession planning.
 For instance, one approach is to spend the resources necessary to align your hiring practices with your succession plan.
-This way, the diversity of your candidate pool can be subsequently bolstered by high-potential candidates when hiring externally.
+This way, the diversity of your candidate pool can be subsequently bolstered by high-potential succession candidates when hiring externally.

 - Leadership commitment.
 Leadership that is invested in the succession planning initiative can be a powerful asset.
-For example, a company can rely on leaders’ expertise to identify diverse candidates that might be overlooked in other parts of the process.
+For example, a company can rely on leaders’ expertise to identify diverse candidates that might be overlooked in other parts of the succession planning process.
 An involved leadership team can also lend credibility to how the succession plan aligns with the organization’s core values, therefore helping the rest of the company buy in to make the initiative successful.

-Step 3: Track Progress & Revise
+Step 3: Track the Progress of the Succession Plan & Revise

 The advantages of the previous steps in this guide are clear when it comes to assessing company progress toward the goal.
 A well-defined goal is easily. measured.
 By focusing a company’s strengths on a goal, progress is easy to observe.
 Still, this doesn’t mean the work will complete itself - it’s important that tracking progress happens often and consistently.
 Consider making a specific person or team responsible for updating goal metrics, and hold them accountable to the task.